91 Days: Main characters

 The eldest son of Vanetti family with a bright and positive personality, and one of Angelo's main targets for revenge.
 With his father's illness, he knew the Galassias would take advantage to force their way in and perish his father's rule, so he is willing to keep it from happening and let the Vanettis be the reigning family of Lawless.
 He believes in the family's pride, refusing to back down to the Orcos or the Galassias no matter what, if they demand something that will demean his family.
 He later receives the Don seat of the Vanetti organization from his father Vincent after proving that he can lead the family better than his father.

 Vanetti family

 The Vanetti family originates from Savoca, Sicily.
-When Vincenzo Vanetti immigrated to USA, due to the economic crisis, he dreamt of building an empire he could can rule.
+When Vincenzo Vanetti immigrated to USA, due to the economic crisis, he dreamt of building an empire he could rule.
 He was forced into the Moreno family through Ganzo Alari.
-He servef under the Morenos for years, who ruled the Lawless district and West Chicago.
+He served under the Morenos for years, who ruled the Lawless district and West Chicago.
 The Morenos and Galassias feuded, living Vincent an opportunity to increase his own power by dealing with the Galassias in secrecy with Alari's help.
 Don Moreno's accountant, Testa Lagusa knew of Vincenzo's dealing, and in April 1925, Vincent killed Don Moreno and the Lagusas to keep the knowledge from leaking.
 After Moreno's demise, the Vanettis became the most feared and respected family alongside the Galassias, but with Vincent getting ill, the Orcos begin to gain power.